-1) to recover the operating revenue lost through the closure of our building in the face of ongoing operating costs (building maintenance, staffing, security) so that we will be ready and able to operate at the same level of service to our members when we re-open;
+1) to reclaim the operating revenue lost through the continued closure of our building to community room bookings in the face of ongoing operating costs (building maintenance, staffing, security);

 In response to COVID-19, we decided to close our building to the public and suspend community space rentals in order to limit the potential for community spread.
 Consequently, we immediately took a financial hit, as one of our core sources of operating revenue for the hub is rental income.
 Not only that, but overnight, in-person addiction recovery groups had to be put on hold and counselling services were made much more difficult.
 2SLGBTQQIA peer support groups had to be suspended and refugee sponsorship work became nearly impossible to do.
 We also know that some of our smallest members will be the hardest hit over the long term due to their own declines in revenue from community donations and events.